-The formalization of action move deserves some discussion.
-Typically, it is difficult to predict who will complete a race first, as many variables influence the result of a race.
 To keep our formalization simple, we have chosen a rather coarse-grained model of the movements from one location to the other.
 Because often one horse will be faster than the other, we introduce a relation faster(H), which informally says that H is the faster horse.
 This allows us to deal with both simple and more complex situations: when it is known which horse is faster, we encode the information as a fact.
-When the information is not available, we use the disjunction $faster(h(a)) \vee faster(h(b))$.
+When the information is not available, we use the disjunction $faster(hrs(a)) \lor faster(hrs(b))$.
 Action move is formalized so that, when executed, the slower horse moves from location start to en_route and from en_route to finish.
-The faster horse, instead, moves from start directly to finish.3 The direct effects of the actions can be formalized in ASP as follows:4
+The faster horse, instead, moves from start directly to finish.
+The direct effects of the actions can be formalized in ASP as follows:

-• Action move:
+- Action move:

-% If competitor C is at start and riding the faster horse, % action move takes him to the finish line.

 '''

+% If competitor C is at start and riding the faster horse,

+% action move takes him to the finish line.

+h(at(C, finish), S+1) \leftarrow

+h(at(C, start), S),

+h(riding(C, H), S),

+faster(H),

+o(move, C, S).

+% If competitor C is at start and riding the slower horse,

+% action move takes him to location "en route."

+h(at(C, en\route), S + 1) \leftarrow

+h(at(C, start), S),

+h(riding(C, H), S),

+not faster(H),

+o(move, C, S).

+% Performing move while "en route" takes the actor

+% to the finish line.

-h(at(C, finish), S+1) \leftarrow h(at(C, start), S), \\ h(riding(C, H), S), \\ faster(H), \\ o(move, C, S).
+h(at(C, finish), S+1) \leftarrow

+h(at(C, en\route), S),

+o(move, C, S).

+% move cannot be executed while at the finish line.

 '''

-% If competitor C is at start and riding the slower horse, % action move takes him to location "en route."

-'''

-h(at(C, en\route), S+1) \leftarrow h(at(C, start), S), h(riding(C, H), S),

-not faster(H), o(move, C, S).
+$\leftarrow o(move, C, S), h(at(C, finish), S).$

-'''

-2This simple representation is justified because the domain does not include exogenous actions.
-Otherwise, we would have to use a more sophisticated representation, such as specifying the actor as an argument of the terms representing the actions.

-3More refined modeling is possible, but is out of the scope of the present discussion.
-However, we would like to mention the possibility of using the recent advances in integrating ASP and constraint satisfaction (Mellarkod, Gelfond, and Zhang 2008) to introduce numerical distances, speed, and to take into account parameters such as stamina in their computation.
+3 More refined modeling is possible, but is out of the scope of the present discussion.
+However, we would like to mention the possibility of using the recent advances in integrating ASP and constraint satisfaction [7] to introduce numerical distances, speed, and to take into account parameters such as stamina in their computation.

-4Depending on the context, executability conditions might be needed stating that each competitor must be riding in order to perform the move or cross actions.
+4 Depending upon the context, executability conditions might be needed stating that each competitor must be riding in order to perform the move or cross actions.
 Because the story assumes that the competitors are riding at all times, we omit such executability conditions to save space.